Home » Debt » Top 20 Genius Ideas to Budget to Pay Off Debt

 Use the debt snowball method: focus on the smallest debt first

-Image Credit: VORONA from Voronaman.
+Image Credit: VORONA from voronaman.

 Start with your smallest debt and pay it off as fast as you can while making minimum payments on the rest.
 Each win builds momentum and keeps you motivated to tackle bigger debts.